ltlnx/purple-line/README.md

 libpurple (Pidgin, Finch) protocol plugin for [LINE](http://line.me/).

+This is an attempt to resurrect the functionality of this plugin.

+## TODO

+- [ ] sniff out what connections are used with the LINE Chromium plugin
+- [ ] update constants.hpp
+- [ ] check which files need to be updated to lift the ban

+The original README is preserved below:

+---

 ## WARNING: Line Corporation is currently banning people for using 3rd party clients

 There are multiple reports of accounts being permanently banned for using 3rd party clients such